ghostanza/virgil/README.md

-# talktome
+# Virgil

-messing around with the SpeechSynthesis API to create a pseudo screen-reader
+Messing around with the SpeechSynthesis API to create a sort of screen reader